-2014 Position Held as at 30June2014 and any Change during the Year Contract Details (Duration and Termination) Proportions of Elements of Remuneration Related to Performance Non- Salary Cash- Proportions of Eleme Remuneration Not Rel Performance Fixed elated to based Incentiv Shares/ Options/ Salary/ Fees/ es Units Rights shares Total % % % % % Group Key Management Personnel Mr P Unsworth Chairman Refer Note A. - - 22% 78% 100% Dr M Jones Managing director No fixed term.
-3 months' notice required on termination. - - 31% 69% 100% Mr P Ingram Non-executive director Refer Note A. - - 79% 21% 100% Dr M Elsasser Non-executive director Refer Note A. - - 29% 71% 100% Mr Aaron Hood Non-executive director (apt 6 Aug 2015) Refer Note A. - - - - - Mr J Cooper- Jones Company Secretary No fixed term.
+2014 Position Held as at 30 June 2014 and any Change during the Year Contract Details (Duration and Termination) Proportions of Elements of Remuneration Related to Performance Proportions of Elements of Remuneration Not Related to Performance Non- Salary Cash- based Incentives Shares/ Units Options/ Rights Fixed Salary/ Fees/ shares Total % % % % Group Key Management Personnel Mr P Unsworth Chairman Refer Note A. - - 22% 78% 100% Dr M Jones Managing director No fixed term.
+3 months' notice required on termination. - - 31% 69% 100% Mr P Ingram Non-executive director Refer Note A. - - 79% 21% 100% Dr M Elsasser Non-executive director Refer Note A. - - 29% 71% 100% Mr A Hood Non-executive director (appt 6 Aug 2015) Refer Note A. - - - - - Mr J Cooper- Jones Company Secretary No fixed term.
 1 months' notice required on termination. - - 11% 89% 100%

-\Includes remuneration expenses related to Invictus Gold Limited
+^{}Includes remuneration expenses related to Invictus Gold Limited

-Note A. The employment terms and conditions of non-executive board members (including the non-executive Chairman) are governed by the constitution of the company.
+Note A. The employment terms and conditions of non-executive board members (including the non-executive Chairman) are governed by the Constitution of the company.
 The terms and conditions of executive board members and Consolidated Group executives are formalised in contracts of employment.

-Other than as set out above terms of employment require that the relevant company provide an executive contracted person with a minimum of one months' notice prior to termination of contract.
+Other than as set out above, terms of employment require that the relevant company provide an executive contracted person with a minimum of one months' notice prior to termination of contract.
 A contracted person deemed employed on a permanent basis may terminate their employment by providing at least 1 months' notice.
 Termination payments are not payable on resignation or under the circumstances of unsatisfactory performance.